Jashepp/express-middleware-management/README.md

 // Now if you visit http://localhost/ and refresh every second, you'll see them switching.
 ```

-It is reccomended to use sub express applications with a middleware management instance attached to that instead of the main express application, to keep code clean and to segment what the management instance has access to.
+It is recommended to use sub express applications with a middleware management instance attached to that instead of the main express application, to keep code clean and to segment what the management instance has access to.

 ## API